 The Company believes that its compensation decisions for 2020 demonstrate its focus on long-term profitability and commitment to sustainable shareholder value with appropriate rewards to retain and motivate top talent throughout economic cycles.

-9. Aggregate quantitative information on compensation, broken down by business area
+8. Aggregate quantitative information on compensation, broken down by business area

-The following table sets out aggregate quantitative information on compensation of Code Staff who are employed by, or are seconded to, any entities of the MSI Group that were subject to the compensation Code in 2020, including, but not limited to;
+The following table sets out aggregate quantitative information on compensation of individuals who were employed by the MSEHSE Group in 2020: